 Diversity in America 1 Credit Gr.
-10, 11, 12 Course: 2361 Diversity in America I Ci Cait 01.
-10, 11, 12 Course.
-2301

-Diversity in America is focused on introducing students to widely varying perspectives and experiences in life in America, both past and present.
+10, 11, 12 Course: 2361 Diversity in America is focused on introducing students to widely varying perspectives and experiences in life in America, bot past and present.
 Specifically, the course will deal with the American experience through the lens of race, class, gender, and sexual orientation.
 Finally, the course will seek to explore the extent to which the promise of America has been applied to different demographic groups.

-Drama production brings the artistic creation of a playwright to life.
-Production can open up a fascinating world in which you may find an opportunity to exercise your self-expression and creativity.
+Drama 1 Credit Gr.
+9, 10, 11, 12 Course: 1515-1517 Drama production brings the artistic creation of a playwright to l ife.
+Production o an open up a fascinati ng world in which you may find an opportunity to exercise your self-expression and creativity.
 Production of a play is the major objective for this course.
 Students will have to assume various responsibilities including performance, set design, lighting, sound and publicity.